Removal of the ‘Into the Wild’ Bus 142

 When recreating in the outdoors in any capacity, especially in Alaska, prior preparation is a necessity.
 Things to consider when planning any trip; food and water access, any river crossings and their risks, weather, and terrain.
 A backup plan is essential in case any one of these things does not go according to plan.

 It is important to factor in extra food and days for anything that may take you off your original plan.
 Additionally, be sure to inform people of where you are traveling, providing an expected return time, and having a rescue plan in place if the worst case scenario does arise.
 Having a GPS device that is able to signal Search and Rescue can be a life saving device to have in the backcountry.
 If traveling somewhere with a history of death and danger, such as the ‘Into the Wild’ bus, make sure you know what you are doing, or pick a different destination.
+(Public Safety)

-If you still want to take a look at bus 142 where Chris McCandless survived alone, there are still some options.
-The replica used in the movie recreation of the original events is parked outside of the 49th State Brewing Co. on the Parks highway.
-This gives a safer glimpse into the life of bus 142.
-Also, the Alaskan National Guard is considering putting the retrieved bus out for public display after some time in a secure location.
+If you still want to take a look at bus 142, where Chris McCandless survived alone, there are still some options.
+The replica used in the movie recreation of the original events is parked outside of the 49th State Brewing Co. on the Parks Highway.
+(UAF)This gives a safer glimpse into the life of bus 142.
+Also, the Alaska National Guard is considering putting the retrieved bus on public display after it has been kept in a secure location for some time.
+(Roadside)

-By Michelle Patten
+Author: Michelle Patten